onetapbeyond/lambda-spark-executor/README.md

 ```

 The set of `AWSTask` within `aTaskRDD` can be scheduled for
-processing by calling the new `delegate` operation provided by SAMBA
+processing on AWS Lambda infrastructure by calling the new `delegate`
-on the RDD:
+operation provided by SAMBA on the RDD:

 ```
 val aResultRDD = aTaskRDD.delegate